xzel23/utility/README.md

   frontends.
 The logging performance is comparable to and in many cases superior to Log4J and Logback.
 - The UI logging components SwingLogPane/FxLogPane and SwingLogWindow/FxLogWindow have also been moved to the SLB4J project (artifact slb4j-ext-swing/slb4j-ext-fx).

+#### I18N

+All JavaFX components support I18N for use in localized applications.
+Make sure to initialize the global I18N instance at application start with a locale supported by your application.

+Translations have been added for the following languages:

+- The official EU languages: Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish (Gaelic), Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish, Swedish.
+- The CJK languages: Chinese (simplified and traditional), Japanese, Korean
+- Arabic, Hindi, Indonesian, Russian, Thai, Turkish

 #### Changes to the Build Process